dragonfly-science/dragonfly-website/content/work/technical-review-case-study/content.md

 logo: /work/technical-review-case-study/queensland-government.png
 ---

 We reviewed a koala population study for the Department of Environment and Heritage Protection in Queensland.
-The technical review checked that their client had used appropriate spatial modelling and data analysis methods and that the reports' conclusions were fair.
+The technical review checked that their client had used appropriate spatial modelling and data analysis methods and that the report's conclusions were fair.
 <!--more-->

 ### Koala population modelling in southeast Queensland